 Pharmacies are required to report to K-TRACS all controlled substances and drugs of concern, including gabapentin, dispensed to non-human patients in the same manner as those for human patients.

 For veterinarians and other prescribers without a DEA number, dispensations can be submitted to K-TRACS with a valid NPI number only.
-For dispensations without an associated DEA or NPI, please contact K-TRACS at
+For dispensations without an associated DEA or NPI, please use the pharmacy DEA number to submit the prescription and include all available information about the prescriber.
+If the prescriber is a veterinarian, include DVM initials in the prescriber name if possible to further identify non-human prescriptions.

 Pharmacies that meet the exemptions listed below but also still dispense controlled substances to outpatients must report to K-TRACS, but may exclude the prescriptions dispensed to patients that are in the exemption categories.